Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-configure_management_resources.md

 ##### `settings.security_center.enable_defender_for_acr`

-Enables the the Standard pricing tier for `ContainerRegistry`.
+Enables the the Standard pricing tier for `ContainerRegistry` using the "Configure Azure Defender for container registries to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_app_services`

-Enables the the Standard pricing tier for `AppServices`.
+Enables the the Standard pricing tier for `AppServices` using the "Configure Azure Defender for App Service to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_arm`

-Enables the the Standard pricing tier for `Arm`.
+Enables the the Standard pricing tier for `Arm` using the "Configure Azure Defender for Resource Manager to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_dns`

-Enables the the Standard pricing tier for `Dns`.
+Enables the the Standard pricing tier for `Dns` using the "Configure Azure Defender for DNS to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_key_vault`

-Enables the the Standard pricing tier for `KeyVaults`.
+Enables the the Standard pricing tier for `KeyVaults` using the "Configure Azure Defender for Key Vaults to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_kubernetes`

-Enables Microsoft Defender for Cloud for all in-scope Azure Kubernetes Service clusters.
+Enables Microsoft Defender for Cloud for all in-scope Azure Kubernetes Service clusters using the "Configure Azure Defender for Kubernetes to be enabled" policy.
 This is deployed to all in-scope clusters using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_oss_databases`

-Enables the the Standard pricing tier for `OpenSourceRelationalDatabases`.
+Enables the the Standard pricing tier for `OpenSourceRelationalDatabases` using the "Configure Azure Defender for open-source relational databases to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_servers`

-Enables the the Standard pricing tier for `VirtualMachines`.
+Enables the the Standard pricing tier for `VirtualMachines` using the "Configure Azure Defender for servers to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_sql_server_vms`

-Enables the the Standard pricing tier for `SqlServerVirtualMachines`.
+Enables the the Standard pricing tier for `SqlServerVirtualMachines` using the "Configure Azure Defender for SQL servers on machines to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_sql_servers`

-Enables the the Standard pricing tier for `SqlServers` (Azure SQL instances).
+Enables the the Standard pricing tier for `SqlServers` (Azure SQL instances) using the "Configure Azure Defender for Azure SQL database to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

 ##### `settings.security_center.enable_defender_for_storage`

-Enables the the Standard pricing tier for `StorageAccounts`.
+Enables the the Standard pricing tier for `StorageAccounts` using the "Configure Azure Defender for Storage to be enabled" policy.
 This is deployed to all in-scope subscriptions using the `DeployIfNotExists` policy effect.

-### Location
+### `location`

 This allows the default location for all management resource to be set.
 Will override the `default_location` property set in the module.
+Can be overridden for specific resources using the `advanced` block (see below).

-### Tags
+### `tags`

 A mapping of tags which should be assigned to the resources.